Lou Briel: As a solo artist

 Anexo 3 broke up and Lou Briel started working on his solo career.
 In 1984, Briel reached popularity with the song: "Yo puedo" ("I Can"), a song written specially for Puerto Rico's Diva Yolandita an inspirational song about perseverance.
 He toured throughout Latin American countries such as Mexico, Colombia, Peru, Santo Domingo, and also toured the United States.
 He also reached one of the first places, in the song festival called "Festi-Buga" in Buga, Colombia, with this song.

-Lou Briel has represented Puerto Rico four times at the International OTI Festival as a composer:
+Lou Briel has represented Puerto Rico four times at the OTI Festival as a songwriter and one as a singer: